-2.5.1 New developments should retain and add to the neighbourhood's network of paths and through routes and maintain the open and permeable structure of the area.
+New developments should where it is both possible and practical for the scheme to retain and add to the neighbourhood's network of paths and through routes and maintain the open and permeable structure of the area.
 The realignment of paths and through routes will be acceptable where this will result in an improvement in permeability.
 Gated developments will not be accepted.

-2.5.2 Developments should retain existing paths and routes and, where appropriate, add to this network.
+2.5.1 Developments should where it is both possible and practical retain existing paths and routes and, where appropriate, add to this network.
 The latter requirement is only likely to apply to larger scale development.

-- 2.5.3 A characteristic of the developed areas of Ham and Petersham is a dense network of footpaths and through routes.
+- 2.5.2 A characteristic of the developed areas of Ham and Petersham is a dense network of footpaths and through routes.
 These are well used by pedestrians and cyclists, avoiding the need to travel along busier roads.
-These routes are valued and development should protect them and, where appropriate add to them. - 2.5.4 Gated developments are not characteristic of the area.
+These routes are valued and development should protect them and, where appropriate add to them. - 2.5.3 Gated developments are not characteristic of the area.
 It is considered that public access to streets serving all housing developments should be provided.
 Policy LP 1 of the Richmond Local Plan seeks to ensure that development respects the local character of the area and provides inclusive design and connectivity.
 This is supported.

-Figure 2.1: Conservation Areas and Listed Buildings
+Figure 2.1 Conservation Areas and Listed Buildings

-Figure 2.2: Character Areas
+Figure 2.2 Character Areas

-Figure 2.3: Archaeological Priority Areas
+Figure 2.3 Archaeological Priority Areas